-When business processes are supported in their execution by an information system or a Business Process Management System (BPMS), then process execution data is stored, from which event logs can be generated~\cite{remy2020event}.
-Event logs are useful for an evidence-based process analysis with the help of process mining techniques, such as the automated discovery of process models or the enhancement of process models by resource information ~\cite{van_der_aalst_process_2016}.
-An event log consists of a series of events for different process cases reflecting, e.g., the start or completion of a task.
-An excerpt of the event log from the laboratory process shown in Figure~\ref{fig:BPMNdiagram} is represented in Table~\ref{table:el_struc}.
-Each event has a case id (e.g., \texttt{9845}) as reference to a process instance, a timestamp (e.g., \texttt{14/01/2021 11:22}) when the event has occurred, the executed activity (e.g., \texttt{Register blood sample}) and its lifecycle state (e.g., \texttt{start}), additionally, other data can be given, such as resource information (e.g., \texttt{Lab assistant}).
-Event logs can be, for example, imported into the process mining toolkit \emph{ProM}, which offers a broad range of process mining techniques for discovery, conformance, and process analysis~\cite{kalenkova2014discovering}.
+\paragraph{Process execution and data.} In the BPM domain, Business Process Management Systems (BPMSs) have been designed to ``control the execution of business processes instances, according to the logic defined in the respective process model.''~\citep{duran2019rewriting}.
+As shown in the architectural model in Figure~\ref{fig:BPMS}, a BPMS consists of a process modeling and a process engine component connected to several services~\citep{DBLP:books/sp/Weske19,dumas2018fundamentals}.
+Business processes can be modeled with the process modeling component and stored in the process model repository.
+Process models can be deployed on the process engine.
+Then, process instances can be started in the process engine and are executed according to the behavior specified in the deployed process model.
+When business processes are supported in their execution by an information system or a BPMS, then process execution data is stored, from which event logs can be generated~\citep{remy2020event}.
+Event logs are useful for evidence-based process analysis with the help of process mining techniques, such as the automated discovery of process models~\citep{van_der_aalst_process_2016}.
+An event log consists of a series of events for different process instances reflecting, e.g., the start or completion of a task.
+An excerpt of the event log from the laboratory process shown in Figure~\ref{fig:BPMNdiagram} is represented in Table~\ref{table:el_struc}. \\ Each event has a case id (e.g., \texttt{9845}) as a reference to a process instance, a timestamp (e.g., \texttt{14/01/2021 11:22}) to denote when the event has occurred, the executed activity (e.g., \texttt{Register blood sample}) and its lifecycle state (e.g., \texttt{start}).
+Additional other data can be given, such as resource information (e.g., \texttt{Lab assistant}) \luise{that can be useful also for the analysis of resource behavior}. \ifLong{Event logs can be, for example, imported into the process mining toolkit \emph{ProM}, which offers a broad range of process mining techniques for discovery, conformance, and process analysis~\citep{kalenkova2014discovering}. }